 Community Service Portal (CSP) Access

 The CSP provides convenient, 24/7 access to your community service activities.
-Use the CSP to log in and save your activities, then submit!
+Use the CSP to log in and submit your activities!
+We recommend submitting your community service immediately after you have performed the activity.

 Please follow these instructions for CSP access: